wvuweb/cleanslatecms-liquid-docs/05-getting-started-guide/15-layouts-r-yield.md

 TODO:

   * Change CSTDTS YouTube video from the Radius version to Liquid (when it gets made).
-  * Should we rename this page to, "...'layouts', 'r:yield' and 'TEMPLATE_CONTENT'"?"

 Layouts are a new way of organizing your theme.
 The concept was born from the structure of [Rails](http://rubyonrails.org/) applications.
 The goal is to modularize your code and keep it DRY'er.